leaf1191/2024_SolutionChalleng_EmergencyMate/README.md

 ## 📘 Execution Guide
 **For Android**

-You can download .zip file which includes our apk at Releases.
+You can download our apk at Releases.

 **For iOS**